William Orpen: World War One

 At the start of World War One, a number of Irish people living in England returned to Ireland to avoid conscription.
 Among them was Orpen's studio assistant and former pupil, Seán Keating.
 Keating encouraged Orpen to do likewise, but he refused and committed himself to supporting the British war effort.
-In December 1915 Orpen was commissioned into the Army Service Corps and reported for clerical duty at London's Kensington Barracks in March 1916.
-Throughout 1916 Orpen continued painting portraits, most notably one of a despondent Winston Churchill, but soon started using both his own contacts, and those of Evelyn Saint-George, to secure a war artist posting.
-Orpen knew both Philip Sassoon, the private secretary to Sir Douglas Haig, and also Sir John Cowans, the Quartermaster General of the British Army.
+In December 1915 Orpen was commissioned into the British Army's Army Service Corps and reported for clerical duty at London's Kensington Barracks in March 1916.
+Throughout 1916 Orpen continued painting portraits, most notably one of a despondent Winston Churchill, but soon started using both his own contacts and those of Evelyn Saint-George, to secure a war artist posting.
+Orpen knew both Philip Sassoon, the private secretary to Sir Douglas Haig, and also Sir John Cowans, then serving as Quartermaster-General to the Forces.
 In January 1917, the Daily Mirror reported that Haig himself had "conferred" on Orpen the title of an official artist with the British Army in France.
 The Department of Information, who were actually running the British war artist scheme, were given little choice but to accept the situation.
-While the other artists on the Department scheme remained at the honorary rank of second lieutenant and were restricted to three weeks visiting the Western Front, Orpen was promoted to major and given indefinite permission to remain at the Front.
+While the other artists on the Department scheme remained at the honorary rank of second lieutenant and were restricted to three weeks visiting the Western Front, Orpen was promoted to Major and given indefinite permission to remain at the Front.
 An officer from Kensington Barracks was appointed as his military aide, a car and driver were made available in France and Orpen paid for a batman and assistant to accompany him.

 In April 1917, Orpen travelled to the Somme and based himself in Amiens.
 Orpen had arrived on the Somme three weeks after the German forces had pulled back to the Hindenburg Line.
 Each day Orpen would be driven to locations such as Thiepval, Beaumont-Hamel or Ovillers-la-Boisselle to sketch Allied troops or German prisoners and record the devastation left by the Battle of the Somme amid the frozen and desolate landscape.
 However he did not submit any work to the Department of Information nor to the military censor.
 When he was reprimanded for that, he had Haig's office move the officer who had issued the reprimand to other duties.
 In May 1917, he painted portraits of both Haig and Sir Hugh Trenchard, the commander of the Royal Flying Corps, and both of these images were widely reproduced in British newspapers and magazines.
 In June Orpen moved to the Ypres Salient and stayed at Cassel in the Hotel Sauvage, where he painted the self-portrait known as Ready to Start.